shaneholloman/plutex/memory-bank/projectBrief.md

-# Project Brief: Plutus Refactor & Enhancement
+# Project Brief: plutex Refactor & Enhancement

 ## 1. Project Goal

-Refactor the existing `../ai-hedge-fund` Python project into a new project named `plutus`.
+Refactor the existing `../ai-hedge-fund` Python project into a new project named `plutex`.
 The primary goal is to significantly improve coding standards, maintainability, and potentially modernize the architecture while selectively incorporating valuable functionality updates from the original `../ai-hedge-fund` project.

 ## 2. Core Objectives

-- **Establish High Coding Standards:** Implement and enforce strict coding standards (linting, formatting, type checking, testing) in the `plutus` project.
+- **Establish High Coding Standards:** Implement and enforce strict coding standards (linting, formatting, type checking, testing) in the `plutex` project.
-- **Refactor Core Logic:** Review and refactor the core agent logic, data handling, and decision-making processes from `../ai-hedge-fund` for clarity, efficiency, and robustness in `plutus`.
+- **Refactor Core Logic:** Review and refactor the core agent logic, data handling, and decision-making processes from `../ai-hedge-fund` for clarity, efficiency, and robustness in `plutex`.
-- **A/B Comparison:** Conduct a thorough comparison between `plutus` and `../ai-hedge-fund` to identify differences in features, dependencies, and implementation details.
+- **A/B Comparison:** Conduct a thorough comparison between `plutex` and `../ai-hedge-fund` to identify differences in features, dependencies, and implementation details.
-- **Selective Feature Integration:** Identify and evaluate recent features or improvements in `../ai-hedge-fund` for potential integration into `plutus`, ensuring they align with the new standards.
+- **Selective Feature Integration:** Identify and evaluate recent features or improvements in `../ai-hedge-fund` for potential integration into `plutex`, ensuring they align with the new standards.
-- **Modernize Dependencies & Setup:** Utilize modern Python practices, potentially updating dependencies (e.g., using `uv` in `plutus` vs. `poetry` in `../ai-hedge-fund`) and improving the development environment setup.
+- **Modernize Dependencies & Setup:** Utilize modern Python practices, potentially updating dependencies (e.g., using `uv` in `plutex` vs. `poetry` in `../ai-hedge-fund`) and improving the development environment setup.
-- **Maintain Documentation:** Create and maintain comprehensive documentation for `plutus` within the `memory-bank/` directory structure.
+- **Maintain Documentation:** Create and maintain comprehensive documentation for `plutex` within the `memory-bank/` directory structure.

 ## 3. Scope